microsoft/promptflow/README.md

 This is a detailed walkthrough step-by-step to create your own flow from scratch and invoke your first flow run.
 <img src="docs/media/how-to-guides/quick-start/vscode-flow-dag.png" alt="comparison resutl"/>
 </details>

+### Learn from Use Cases

+Go through the tutorial of a practical use case, [Chat with PDF](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/e2e-development/chat-with-pdf.md): This is an end-to-end tutorial on how to build a high quality chat application with prompt flow, including flow development and evaluation with metrics.
+* You can find more examples [here](./examples/README.md).
+We always welcome contributions of new use cases!

+### Setup for Contributors

+Contribute to Prompt flow, please start with our dev setup guide: [dev_setup.md](./docs/dev/dev_setup.md).

+Next, Continue with the **Contributing**  👇 section to to contribute to Prompt flow.

 ## Contributing